What is a cracker in Florida?

 No one disputes the fact that Florida Crackers exist, but the definition and attribution of the term can be hotly argued.
-In early English literature (1500’s) the term was used in a number of instances (including William Shakespeare).
-Cracker generally referred to a rural underclass of people.
+In early English literature (1500s), the term was used in a number of instances (including William Shakespeare).
+What is a Florida Cracker?
+The earliest use of the term cracker generally referred to a rural underclass of people.

-By the early 1700s, the term “cracker” continued to be used to describe rural people in the south evidenced by a letter sent to the Earl of Dartmouth stating,
+By the early 1700s, the term “cracker” continued to be used to describe rural people in the South as evidenced by a letter sent to the Earl of Dartmouth stating,

 “I should explain to your Lordship what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascalls (sic) on the frontiers of Virginia, Maryland, the Carolinas, and Georgia, who often change their places of abode.”